 For this tutorial, you need to start with all your stickers on your sticker sheet on ONE Layer.

-To do this without changing my original sticker drawings, in the Gallery I duplicate my original canvas by swiping left and choosing Duplicate.
-Then, on this second canvas, I merge all the layers to create just one layer.
+To do this without changing my original sticker drawings, I start in the Gallery.
+Then I duplicate my original project by swiping left and choosing Duplicate.
+On this second canvas, I merge all the layers to create just one layer.
 Duplicate that layer by swiping left on Layer 1 and choosing Duplicate.

 Step Two: Change Value to White on a Duplicate Layer